opensearch-project/project-website/_posts/2025-02-28-a-practical-guide-for-selecting-HNSW-hyperparameters.md

     metrics.append(metric)
 ```

-You will see following output in the terminal:
+You will see the following output in the terminal:

 ```
 Indexing vectors: 100%|██████████| 8674/8674 [00:26<00:00, 321.72it/s]